Land0fChocolate/NewEmeraldRomHack/README.md

 	- Tate and Liza grant access to Jirachi.
 - Item changes
 	- Quick Claw now increases speed by 10% when user is below 50% health.
 	- Vitamins give 20 EVs instead of 10.
+Also can give as many up to max EVs to a Pokemon.
 	- Prices of various items adjusted.
 	- Nature Mints added
 	- TMs have infinite use.